Richielee630/react_nodeJS_cryptoApp/README.md

 ## database intallation guide (Windows):
 * install [mySQL](https://dev.mysql.com/downloads/file/?id=502540) enviroment
-* run `net start mysql` in CMD to initial local mySQL server, your username and password should be all "root" by defult
+* run `net start mysql` in CMD to initial local mySQL server, log in to local mySQL server by `mysql -u root -p` your username and password should be all "root" by defult
 * install Navicat Premium database GUI (you can use the installation package I provided in this git repo)
 * open Navicat and create a new mySQL connection, use "root" for both username and password
 * right click the mySQL connection you just create, create a new mySQL databass, name it "btb" and chose "utf8 -- UTF8 Unicode" for Character encoding